RocketChat/federation-docs/README.md

 ## Network

-Created a network `rocketchat` if using podman cli. podman-compose created its own default project-wide network.
+Creates a network `rocketchat` if using podman cli. podman-compose creates its own default project-wise network.

 ## SELinux